-8 Subject
+🧿 Subject

-Next, enter the subject of your email.
+Enter the subject of your email.
 A well-written subject can greatly increase the response rate of the email.
 Here are a few tips: provide context for the content of the message and a hint about the organization sending it.
 Remember to focus on catching the eye of the reader.
-You can use Lava merge fields in your subject line so by all means, be creative.
+You can use Lava merge fields in your subject line if enabled in the block's settings, so by all means be creative.